Ulverston - Barrow - Furness Peninsula drive

 On the hill overlooking the town is the eye-catching Hoad Monument, a replica of the Eddystone lighthouse, which can be seen from miles around.
 The monument is a fairly short but strenuous walk from the town and is worthwhile for the magnificent views of the town and surrounding area.
 A flatter walk can be had along the old canal which is a pleasant stroll just over 1 mile to the picturesque Leven estuary.
 The canal was the shortest, widest and deepest in the country and a reminder of the importance of the town as a port before the railway was built.
 The car park is pay and display with nearby toilet facilities.

-Leaving the car park, turn left to join the main roundabout where you take the third exit towards the A5087 and Bardsea.
+Leave the car park via the exit opposite the entrance, near the roundabout.
+Turn left to join the main roundabout where you take the third exit towards the A5087 and Bardsea.
 Continue a short distance to the Stan Laurel Inn on the left.
 For a short detour through the backstreets to see the house where Stan Laurel was born, take the right turn opposite the pub, Chapel Street.
-Soon meet a slightly complicated junction where you basically head straight across, still Chapel Street.
+Soon, meet a slightly complicated junction where you basically head straight across, still Chapel Street.
 Then take the second street on the left, Argyle Street.
 Number 3 is immediately on the left with a small plaque on the wall.
 It is perhaps hard to believe this modest terraced house was birthplace to one of the worlds most famous comedians.
 Continue along Argyle Street to a T junction where you turn right on the A5087.
 The main road continues through the outskirts of Ulverston, passing a small Co-op supermarket on the right and eventually a cemetery on the right which marks the town boundary.
 Approx 1 mile beyond this is Conishead Priory, signposted on the left.

 Distance: 2.2 miles

 Location: Conishead Priory

 Coordinates: N 54.17303, W 3.07186